- Life & Money

 Risk tolerance and time horizon

 Risk tolerance is basically your emotional ability to deal with losing money.
 If you invested $1,000 today, could you deal with it being worth $500 for a period of time?
 That’s possible if you invest heavily in stocks, which tend to increase in value over time but can be volatile from one day to the next.
-If you answered yes to being okay losing a great deal of money for a period of time, then you have a high risk tolerance.
+If you answered yes to the previous question, then you have a high risk tolerance.

-Asset allocation and diversification are about putting you in a position to grow your money in a smart way.
+Asset allocation and diversification are about putting yourself in a position to grow your money in a smart way.

 Asset allocation is the percentage of stocks, bonds or cash you own.
 If you have a high risk tolerance and long time horizon, you’re likely to want a larger percentage of stocks because you’ll be able to weather ups and downs and make more money over the long term.
 On the other hand, if you have a low risk tolerance and short time horizon, you probably want more cash and bonds so that you don’t lose money right before you need it.